AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

    *  Changing column precision
    *  Changing the column type

-*  *Opposite to destructive operations (ODO)* - In the case of a failed Magento installation, SQL DDL operations that are the opposite of  destructive operations can be used for rollback.
+*  *Opposite to destructive operations (ODO)* - In the case of a failed installation, SQL DDL operations that are the opposite of destructive operations can be used for rollback.
 For example, changing the column type from CHAR to INT is a destructive operation.
 The rollback operation changes the type from INT to CHAR.

-When safe mode is enabled, Magento creates a CSV file each time a destructive operation for a table or column occurs.
+When safe mode is enabled, Adobe Commerce and Magento Open Source create a CSV file each time a destructive operation for a table or column occurs.
 You can find these files at the following locations:

 *  `Magento_root/var/declarative_dumps_csv/{column_name_column_type_other_dimensions}.csv`
 *  `Magento_root/var/declarative_dumps_csv/{table_name}.csv`